Pre-Launch and Post-Launch App Marketing Guide

 It’s not all about digital when it comes to mobile app marketing, and sometimes one-on-one human interactions can lead to massive success.

 Consider throwing a launch party or media day for your app.
 You might find that using traditional marketing resonates with journalists and industry leaders much more effectively than any other marketing strategy.
+Before the event, create a QR code business card that can instantly direct attendees to your app’s download page, making it easier to convert in-person connections into active users.

 If you choose to give this a go, start by taking your product to a group that will benefit from your app.